 Some portions of the Cleared/Overbank and Burned Areas may have developed riparian vegetation of suitable height, density, and structure to provide breeding habitat for the SWFL.
 Based on both avian and vegetation monitoring, the area has been productive in terms of developing native overstory habitat, and SWFLs could potentially occupy the LLRS in time.
 Unfortunately, it is difficult to accurately assess the habitat suitability of a site for breeding SWFLs based solely on visual observations since the factors that appear to influence site selection are numerous and variable.
-Vegetation quantification data was collected from 3 selected sites within the LLRS in 2007 (Burned Area) and in 2015 (Cleared/Overbank Area) in an effort to evaluate habitat for SWFL breeding (Figure 4).
+Vegetation quantification data was collected within the LLRS in 2015 (Cleared/Overbank Area) and in 2016 (Cleared/Overbank Area and Burned Area) in an effort to evaluate habitat for SWFL breeding (Figure 4).